-The both books are available in the SJSU Bookstore, on Amazon (Stokes, Townend) and in Canvas as a scanned PDFs.
-All additional course readings and materials will be available on Canvas.
+The Broda book is available in the SJSU Bookstore, on Amazon, and in Canvas as a scanned PDF.
+All additional course readings and materials will be integrated into the course Modules and available on Canvas as PDFs or links.

 Technology